Somilemids04/Somilemids04/README.md

 I work on **Lakehouse architectures**, **infrastructure-as-code**, and increasingly, applying **LLMs** to automate parts of the ETL lifecycle.

-I care about pipelines that don't just run, they run *reliably*; with clean validation, monitoring, and recovery built in from day one.
+I care about pipelines that don't just run - they run *reliably*, with clean validation, monitoring, and recovery built in from day one.

 ---